Celtic F.C. supporters: Attendance

-2003 UEFA Cup Final
+2003 UEFA Cup final

-In 2003, Celtic reached the UEFA Cup Final, with the match ending 3–2 to FC Porto.
+In 2003, Celtic reached the UEFA Cup final, with the match ending 3–2 to FC Porto.
 An estimated 80,000 Celtic supporters travelled to Seville for the occasion.
 Celtic fans received awards from UEFA and FIFA for their "loyal and sporting behaviour" at the match.
 FIFA president Sepp Blatter also praised the Celtic fans when he presented the FIFA Fair Play award at Celtic Park; "I can only say that this is not the first time that Celtic fans have presented themselves as warm and wonderful supporters."
 The massive travelling support that followed Celtic over to Seville to watch them in the final became known as The Bhoys from Seville.

 Old Firm rivalry

-Celtic's traditional rivals were the original Rangers (founded in 1872); collectively, the two clubs were known as the Old Firm.
+Celtic's traditional rivals are Rangers; collectively, the two clubs are known as the Old Firm.
 The two have dominated Scottish football's history; between them, they have won the Scottish league championship 104 times since its inception in 1890 – all other clubs combined have won 19 championships.

 The rivalry between the teams had various ethnic, religious and political associations, in that Celtic are associated with Irish Catholic origins and Rangers with Scotland's Protestant and British Unionist communities.
 A report prepared for Glasgow City Council in 2003 found that 74% of Celtic supporters described themselves as Roman Catholic and 10% as Protestant.
 For Rangers supporters, the figures were 5% and 65% respectively.

 "The clubs have attracted the support of opposing factions in the political difficulties of Northern Ireland, which intensified the rivalry in Scotland."
 Anti-sectarian charity Nil by Mouth notes that some supporters use songs, chants and banners on match days to express abuse or support towards the Protestant or Catholic faiths and proclaim support for Northern Irish-based terrorist groups such as the IRA and UVF.
 A study in 2008 by the University of Strathclyde found that the Old Firm rivalry was "strongly linked to the conflict in Northern Ireland".

 There have been about 400 Old Firm matches played.
 The games have been described as having an "atmosphere of hatred, religious tension and intimidation which continues to lead to violence in communities across Scotland."
 The rivalry has fuelled many assaults and even deaths on Old Firm Derby days.
 Admissions to hospital emergency rooms have been reported to increase ninefold over normal levels and journalist Franklin Foer noted that in the period from 1996 to 2003, eight deaths in Glasgow were directly linked to Old Firm matches, and hundreds of assaults.